Looking at art websites & wondering, not for the first time, what a residency for disabled artists would look like & how much support it would need?

 Even when an organisation or space is physically accessible, there’s rarely any obvious understanding of the support a disabled artist might need to participate in something like a residency.

-For example, I often see residencies held so far away that just getting there would exhaust me or with such intense and unrealistic timelines that I'd be unable to make work without instantly spiralling into a crash.
+For example, I often see residencies held so far away that just getting there would exhaust me or with such unrealistic timelines that I’d be unable to make work without instantly having my illness flare badly.

 However, I would like to see evidence that art organisations at least understand the issue.
 Yet I so rarely do.
 It pisses me off how many arts organisations apparently have no clue just how much they’re excluding disabled artists.